 For campers and families who aren’t familiar with your health and safety protocols during the school year, assure families that you’re taking the extra steps to keep campers happy and healthy this summer.

-Landon Summer addresses health and safety concerns head-on with resources not only about their community health plan, but also their staff training and considerations about food allergies and medications.
+Key School's summer program addresses health and safety considerations head-on with resources not only about their community health plan, but also their staff training, education, and other important efforts they've made for staying healthy.
 It’s the perfect way to quell any anxiety and focus on the fun!
-They've even gone into detail about how their camp programming has been modified this summer and how they've elevated their sanitation and health practices.
+We love how they've gone into detail about how their camp's communication procedures, limiting access to campus, and community expectations.
+Rest assured- it's bound to be the best summer ever!

 4. Sell the Value of Your Programs.

-While families are willing to drive a long distance to bring their children to a summer camp, it's important to sell the value of your programs, while eliminating any reservations a parent may have.
+As families are considering traveling, additional expenses, and providing an engaging and meaningful summer for their children, it's important to sell the value of your programs, while eliminating any reservations a parent may have.

 On your homepage be sure to highlight: